Skip to content

 Switzerland's Gösgen Nuclear Power Plant (AN/J. Heilprin)

-The International Atomic Energy Agency, or IAEA, reported earlier this month the nuclear industry could have a shrinking role as an electricity provider due to its "reduced competitiveness."
-Nuclear power produced just 10% of the world’s electricity in 2017.
-That share is likely to fall further with the closure of aging nuclear plants that can't compete with lower-cost energy sources.
+The International Atomic Energy Agency reported earlier this month that the nuclear industry could have a shrinking role as an electricity provider due to its "reduced competitiveness."
+Nuclear power produced just 10% of the world’s electricity in 2017, and will likely decline further with the closure of aging plants that can't compete with lower-cost energy sources.

 This article is for paying subscribers only